quintanar401/kdb-wc/README.md

 * `k-query` - optional, `k-id` link to `kdb-query` or query text itself.
 If it is not present the content of the tag is used.
 * `k-class` - optional, classes to pass to the wrapper.
 * `k-style` - optional, style to set to the wrapper.
-* `k-chart-type` - optional, chart type as in C3 manual. 'line', 'spline' and etc. `use-config` can be used to use the `k-config`, `merge-config` - merge the default config with `k-config`.
+* `k-chart-type` - optional, chart type as in C3 manual. 'line', 'spline' and etc. `use-config` means use `k-config`, `merge-config` - merge the default config with `k-config`.
 In the previous two cases set the chart type manually in `k-config`.
 For dygraph set it to either 'dygraph', 'dygraph-merge-config' or 'dygraph-use-config'.
 * `k-time-col` - optional, time column.
 * `k-data-cols` - optional, data columns.
 * `k-config` - optional, either a chart config in JSON format or js name of a variable with the binary config.